Jan 17, 2020

 The University of Texas at Austin School of Architecture invites applications and nominations for its 2020-22 Emerging Scholar.
 This position is the second of two recently established fellowships offering promising individuals that are at the beginning of their academic career in architecture, urban design, community and regional planning, landscape architecture, or interior design the opportunity to develop a body of work in the context of teaching and research.
 The school particularly encourages highly motivated applicants that are able to integrate their scholarly trajectory with their pedagogical agenda.

-For the duration of the two-year fellowship, the scholar will teach three courses each year: a design studio or required non-studio course in one long semester, an elective related to their scholarly work in one long semester, plus one course in the summer session.
+For the duration of the two-year fellowship, the scholar will teach three courses each year: a design studio or required non-studio course in each long semester and an elective related to their scholarly work in one long semester.
 Teaching responsibilities may involve both the graduate and undergraduate programs.
 In addition to teaching, the successful candidate is expected to contribute to the intellectual life of the school by engaging in academic research, critical theoretical, and/or creative work, which will be presented to the university community through a public format, such as a lecture, a peer-reviewed publication, or an exhibition, depending on the nature of their work.

 The University of Texas at Austin is one of the largest and most highly regarded public universities in the United States.
 The School of Architecture offers post-professional and research degree programs in Sustainable Design, Urban Design, Historic Preservation, and Architectural History, in addition to professionally accredited degree and post-professional degree programs in Architecture, Landscape Architecture, Community and Regional Planning, and Interior Design.
 The School is organized to support interdisciplinary education and has established strong collaborations and new initiatives that engage planning and design issues in Mexico and Latin America.
 It has recently undertaken a new initiative on Race, Gender, and the Built Environment to advance scholarship and teaching on topics related to equity in American urban areas.
 For additional information about the School of Architecture, its programs, and its people, please visit the website: www.soa.utexas.edu.